Property Owners Withstanding ETJ Retractions

 Is my contribution tax-deductible?

 POWER Coalition is organized as a Texas nonprofit corporation pursuing 501(c)(4) tax-exempt status.
 Contributions are NOT tax-deductible as charitable contributions for federal income tax purposes.
-Each Property Owner's specific tax circumstances may vary; please consult your own tax attorney or advisor.
+Each property owner's specific tax circumstances may vary; please consult your own tax attorney or advisor.